 AEC has contracts with certain customers, including its contract for the LEAP program, where revenue is determined by a cost-plus-fee agreement.
-Revenue earned under these arrangements accounted for approximately 40 percent of segment revenue for each of the first three months of 2021 and 2020.
+Revenue earned under these arrangements accounted for approximately 35 percent of segment revenue for each of the first six months of 2021 and 40 percent for the same period of 2020.
 LEAP engines are currently used on the Boeing 737 MAX, Airbus A320neo and COMAC aircraft.